MalakiV/Myappsample/README.md

 #MyApp
-This is my app. yo what people
+This is my app. yo what people.
+How you be